Photo Credit: JeffKat

 Photo Credit: ThePopupPrincess.com

-A pop-up camper makeover is a fun project that’s a lot less work than renovating a big fifth wheel.
+A pop-up camper makeover is a fun project requiring much less work than renovating a big fifth wheel.

 7. Rear Kitchen Transformation